Putting Together Your Down Payment

 Looking for a mortgage loan?
 We can assist you!
 Call us at (303) 650-9400.
 Want to get started?
 Apply Here

 Many borrowers qualify for various loan programs, but they can't afford a large down payment.
-Here are some ideas.
+Down payments can be as little at 3% of the purchase price with some requiring no down payment such as VA or USDA loans.
+Here are some ideas to increase your down payment.

 Tighten your belt and save.
 Look for ways you can trim your monthly expenditures to save toward a down payment.
 There are bank programs through which a specific portion of your take-home pay is automatically transferred into savings every pay period.
 Some effective strategies to put together funds include moving into a residence that is less expensive, and skipping a year's vacation.